Muzzle brake: History

-Rationale
+Rationale in firearms

 The interchangeable terms muzzle rise, muzzle flip, or muzzle climb refer to the tendency of a handheld firearm's front end (the muzzle end of the barrel) to rise after firing.
 Firearms with less height from the grip line to the barrel centerline tend to experience less muzzle rise.

 The muzzle rises primarily because, for most firearms, the centerline of the barrel is above the center of contact between the shooter and the firearm's grip and stock.
 The reactive forces from the fired bullet and propellant gases exiting the muzzle act directly down the centerline of the barrel.
 If that line of force is above the center of the contact points, this creates a moment or torque (rotational force) that causes the firearm to rotate and the muzzle to rise.
-The M1946 Sieg automatic rifle had an unusual muzzle brake that made the rifle climb downward, but enabled the user to fire it with one hand in full automatic.

 Design and construction

 Muzzle brakes are simple in concept, such as the one employed on the 90 mm M3 gun used on the M47 Patton tank.
 This consists of a small length of tubing (mounted at right angles) at the end of the barrel.
 Brakes most often utilize slots, vents, holes, baffles, and similar devices.
 The strategy of a muzzle brake is to redirect and control the burst of combustion gases following the departure of a projectile.

 All muzzle brake designs share a basic principle: to partially divert combustion gases from the muzzle end of the bore at a (generally) perpendicular angle to the long axis of the barrel.
 The momentum of the diverted gases thus does not add to the recoil.
 The angle toward which the gases are directed will fundamentally affect how the brake behaves.
 If gases are directed upward, they will exert a downward force and counteract muzzle rise.
 Any device that is attached to the end of the muzzle will also add mass, increasing its inertia and moving its center of mass forward; the former will reduce recoil and the latter will reduce muzzle rise.

 Construction of a muzzle brake or compensator can be as simple as a diagonal cut at the muzzle end of the barrel to direct some of the escaping gas upward.
 On the AKM assault rifle, the brake also angles slightly to the right to counteract the sideways movement of the rifle under recoil.

 Another simple method is porting, where holes or slots are machined into the barrel near the muzzle to allow the gas to escape.

 More advanced designs use baffles and expansion chambers to slow escaping gases.
 This is the basic principle behind a linear compensator.
 Ports are often added to the expansion chambers, producing the long, multi-chambered recoil compensators often seen on IPSC raceguns.